curi1119/hash_store/README.md

 # HashStore

-HashStore store RubyHash on Redis as JSON.
+HashStore store RubyHash into Redis as JSON.
+Automatically add redis commands(GET,SET,DEL,EXITS) methods to your class.
 HashStore was designed to work with ActiveRecord, but also work with Non-ActiveRecord Class.

 ## Installation